jimmityglick/input-projections/docs/full_specification.md

 ### Role

 * Groups multiple Projections into a single composite value.
 * Defines internal structure without introducing behavior.

+### Relations

+A Struct may declare an optional `relations` array of cross-field predicates (see The Constraint Layer).

 ### Logic

-A value of a Struct is valid if and only if **all** of its fields are valid.
+A value of a Struct is valid if and only if **all** of its fields are valid **AND** all declared Relations evaluate to True.

 Example logic: